The programme starts with a welcome week in September and ends in June. Classes are organized at the City Campus (Stadscampus).

 - Dutch Phonetics and Pronunciation (1 hr/week) helps students deal with difficult aspects of speaking Dutch: intonation, rhythm, recognising different sounds and learning to pronounce them correctly.

-- Culture, Politics and Social Relations (1 hr/week) gives students an introduction to the culture of Belgium and the Netherlands.
+- Culture of the Low Countries (1 hr/week) gives students an introduction to the culture of Belgium and the Netherlands.
 We focus especially on the region of Flanders, where Antwerp is located.
 This module includes both lectures and cultural activities such as museum visits, a theatre evening, a Christmas party and a trip to the nearby city of Ghent.

 Students must pass the exam at the end of the 5 language levels before they can move on to the next one.